Pirate Log

 Unexcused Absences

-An absence is defined as unexcused when it does not completely conform to any of the seven categories (a through g) of excused absences and the procedures for verifying them as defined in the section above.
+An absence is defined as unexcused when it does not completely conform to any of the seven categories

-EXCHANGE OF INFORMATION
+EXCHANGE OF INFORMA TION

 Pomeroy Jr./Sr. High School participates in the exchange of information with law enforcement and juvenile court officials to the extent permitted by FERPA (Family Educational Rights and Privacy Act).
 Parents shall be notified of any exchange of information, except as provided by law.